 An advance directive is a legal document.
 It tells your family and health care team who you would want to speak for you if you were too sick to make decisions for yourself.
 It also provides information about the types of care you want if you become too sick to tell them.

 The first part of an advance directive is called a Durable Power of Attorney for Health Care.
-In this part you can name one or more people you trust to make decisions about your care.
+In this part you can name people you trust to make decisions about your care.
 The people you name become your health care representatives.
-The second part, called a living will, says what treatments you think you would want if you were seriously ill.
-It also includes what treatments you think you would NOT want.
+The second part, called a living will, lists the treatments you think you would want if you were seriously ill.
+It also includes the treatments you think you would not want.

 Advance directive forms are slightly different in every state, so you need to find your state’s information.
-CaringInfo has state forms for free.
+The National Hospice and Palliative Care Organization has free state forms available.
 You can create your own advance directive or have a lawyer help you.
 All adults should have advance directives on file with their doctors, even if they are not sick.

-In most states, you must sign your advance directive in front of a notary public or two witnesses.
+In most states, you must sign your advance directive in front of a notary public or 2 witnesses who are not related to you or employed by your health care system.
 Once you do, health care providers can follow it.

 What does an advance directive include?

-An advance directive includes answers to the questions below if you become very seriously ill in the future:
+An advance directive includes answers to questions such as:

-If your heart stops, do you want doctors to try body tissues?
+If your heart stops beating, do you want doctors to try to start it again?

 If you cannot breathe on your own, do you want a breathing machine to do it for you?